djcapelis/atomic-ring/README.md

 ![Atomic Ring Diagram](https://raw.github.com/djcapelis/atomic-ring/master/doc/diagram.jpg)

 ## Report Bugs
 If you find bugs, I'd love to hear about them.
 My website at http://capelis.dj has information on how to reach me.
+You can also file bug reports via github's issue tracker.